BACKGROUND

 Malnutrition

-Malnutrition is a complex health condition that occurs when the body doesn’t get the right balance of nutrients.
-It can be caused by either a deficiency, where you don’t get enough essential vitamins, minerals, and calories, or an excess, where you consume too many calories or specific nutrients.
-This imbalance can lead to various health issues, including stunted growth, wasting, and even obesity.
-Malnutrition is a major global health challenge that disproportionately affects vulnerable populations, particularly children in Africa and Asia.
-Despite progress in recent decades, the world is not on track to meet the global goals for reducing all forms of malnutrition.
-This highlights the ongoing need for coordinated efforts to improve nutrition and promote long-term health and well-being worldwide.
+Malnutrition is a complex health condition that occurs when the body does not receive the right balance of nutrients.
+It can result from a deficiency, due to insufficient intake of essential vitamins, minerals, and calories, or from an excess, where there is overconsumption of calories or specific nutrients.
+This imbalance can lead to various health issues, including stunted growth, wasting, micronutrient deficiencies, and even obesity.
+Malnutrition remains a major global health challenge, disproportionately affecting vulnerable populations, particularly women and children in Africa and Asia.
+Despite progress in recent decades, the world is not on track to meet global targets for reducing malnutrition.
+This underscores the critical importance of measuring nutrition in all its forms to guide evidence-based policies, design effective interventions, and monitor progress.
+Robust measurement enables timely identification of at-risk populations and helps ensure coordinated efforts to improve nutrition and promote long-term health and well-being worldwide.

 Quick Facts